 - Taking a higher dose than the doctor prescribed

-- Consuming the drug any other way than orally
+- Consuming the drug any other way than orally such as snorting

 - Consuming for any other reason than medical need such as staying awake or studying

 - Doctor shopping

-- Obtaining the medication through illegal means
+- Obtaining the medication through other means such as a pharmacy

 - Consuming more frequently than prescribed

 Other long-term signs and symptoms of abuse include:

 - Weakness or numbness in arms or legs

 If you or a loved one shows any of the signs listed above, you must sit down with them and discuss treatment options.
 The only way to live a long and healthy life with an active addiction is to treat it early.
 While it may not seem like an issue in the short-term, long-term abuse of the drug can yield adverse results and cause irreversible health problems.